ensdomains/ens/README.md

 ## FIFSRegistrar.sol

 Implementation of a simple first-in-first-served registrar, which issues (sub-)domains to the first account to request them.

-## HashRegistrar.sol

-Implementation of a registrar based on second-price blind auctions and funds held on deposit, with a renewal process that weights renewal costs according to the change in mean price of registering a domain.
-Largely untested!

-## HashRegistrarSimplified.sol

-Simplified version of the above, with no support for renewals.
-This is the current proposal for interim registrar of the ENS system until a permanent registrar is decided on.

 # ENS Registry interface